rgambord/c99-doc/doc/sections/7/19/6/10/index.rst

 .. _9899_7.19.6.10p2:

+.. container:: snum

+   :ref:`2 <9899_7.19.6.10p2>`

-:ref:`2 <9899_7.19.6.10p2>` The vprintf function is equivalent to printf, with the variable argument list replaced by arg, which shall have been initialized by the va_start macro (and possibly subsequent va_arg calls).
+The vprintf function is equivalent to printf, with the variable argument list replaced by arg, which shall have been initialized by the va_start macro (and possibly subsequent va_arg calls).
 The vprintf function does not invoke the va_end macro.\ [#9899_note254]_

 .. rubric:: Returns

 .. _9899_7.19.6.10p3:

+.. container:: snum

+   :ref:`3 <9899_7.19.6.10p3>`

-:ref:`3 <9899_7.19.6.10p3>` The vprintf function returns the number of characters transmitted, or a negative value if an output or encoding error occurred.
+The vprintf function returns the number of characters transmitted, or a negative value if an output or encoding error occurred.